-Meet me in the loom crafts hyperspecific textiles that are functionally grounded and aesthetically experimental.
+Meet me in the loom makes useful textiles that also nourish the senses.

 Using little more than my hands and a very old barn loom, I weave fabric thread by thread.
 The loom's four vertical posts outline a cube that literally encompasses the weaver, and I invite you to “meet” me in that place of creativity.